Eugenill/SmartScooter/README.md

 6. Edit labelmap.pbtxt.
 Will be found in CONES/labelmap or TRAFFIC_LIGHT/SIMPLE/labelmap or W_COLORS/labelmap
 7. Run the training with models/research/object_detection/model_main.py

+Follow the instruccions on the *ipynb* on the folders to create the object detector correctly

 References:

 - xml_to_csv.py and generate_tfrecord.py from: https://github.com/datitran/raccoon_dataset